 - 1. Child discusses inappropriate behaviour with the class teacher. - 2.
-If behaviour continues Verbal warning issued with a red card and missed playtime(children stand outside). - 3.
+If behaviour continues Verbal warning issued with a red card and missed playtime. - 3.
 Teacher and child discuss behaviour individually, in pairs or groups as appropriate. - 4.
-2nd verbal warnings lead to a second red card and playtime (children stand outside) being missed followed by a discussion with Deputy Headteacher. - 5.
+2nd verbal warnings lead to a second red card and playtime being missed followed by a discussion with Deputy Headteacher. - 5.
 Teacher to inform parents of concerns and discuss course of action. - 6.
-3rd Verbal warning leads to a final red card, playtime being missed (children stand outside)

-- and golden time spent in the Headteacher's office. - 7.
+3rd Verbal warning leads to a final red card, playtime being missed and golden time spent in the Headteacher's office. - 7.
 Child may write a "sorry" letter if appropriate. - 8.
 Class Teacher / Head Teacher to contact parents to discuss behaviour in a supportive role.